 Cumbersome to Piece Together Historical SpinCo Financials

-In the filing documents, investors have details on the last few years of financial performance- which is fantastic.
-However, to get additional details on how the business performed during economic cycles and when the business’ key drivers were strong or weak, they need to go through the Parent company’s footnotes to find the SpinCo’s segment reporting or analyze the SpinCo’s direct competitors.
-This represents an opportunity for investors willing to do the work.
+In the filing documents, investors only have the details on the last few years of financial performance – which can be helpful.
+However, to get additional details on how the business performed during economic cycles and when the business’ key drivers were strong or weak, they need to go through the Parent company’s footnotes.
+Here they can find the segment reporting which will hopefully provide more details on the historical financial performance.
+Furthermore, they can analyze the SpinCo’s direct competitors to get a sense for industry trends.
+All this research to better understand the SpinCo represents an opportunity for investors willing to do the work.

 Filing Documents are not Written for Investors to Easily Understand

 These documents are written by lawyers and include paragraph upon paragraph to explain the company’s business, material arrangements and agreements, capital structure, management compensation, adjustments to the financials, key risks, spin-off rationale and mechanics, as well as a whole host of other details.
-Investors willing to read through and understand these documents put themselves in rarefied air.
+Investors who are willing to read through and understand these documents separate themselves from many who are unwilling to do the work.

 “Orphan” or Other Types of Unique Assets Can Lead to Limited or New Peer Group for Market Valuation and Benchmarking Purposes

-The spin-off’s peer group is likely much different than the parent’s peer group or even non-existent (“orphan company”).
+A SpinCo’s peer group is likely much different than the parent’s peer group or even non-existent (“orphan company”).
 Therefore, investors could have trouble valuing the company because there aren’t any other obvious companies to point to for comparison purposes.
-This gives investors who do the work to appropriately value the business an advantage over those who simply would rather look at “peer multiples”.
+This gives investors who do the work to appropriately value the business an advantage over those who simply would rather look at peer multiples.

 Potential Management Incentivizes for a Low Initial Valuation